-Going forward, frontier markets are going through an evolution, as many large markets have been upgraded to EM status.
-These countries include UAE, Qatar, Pakistan, Argentina and Saudi Arabia.
+Going forward, frontier markets are going through an evolution, as many large markets have been upgraded to ‘EM’ status.
+These countries include UAE, Qatar, Pakistan, Argentina, and Saudi Arabia.
 The markets that are left outside of Developed and Emerging Market indices constitute a very small portion of investable markets.

 Given this, investors will be re-defining how they characterize a frontier market to likely include small emerging market countries.
 While this classification may generate some confusion for benchmark-sensitive investors, it is likely that the core characteristics (growth, inefficiency, uncorrelated return) will remain.

-What do you believe is the long-term appeal of frontier markets such as Vietnam, Mozambique and some Gulf states?
+What do you believe is the long-term appeal of frontier markets such as Vietnam, Mozambique, and some Gulf states?

 In the nearest term, our outlook for Saudi Arabia in H1 2019 is very strong.
 The country has liberalized substantially over the last few years as it targets its Vision 2030.
 For the first time, Saudi will be included in mainstream emerging market benchmarks in 2019.
 Passive and active equity investors will increase their exposures as a result, resulting in substantial market appreciation opportunity.

-Likewise, we see meaningful opportunity for Vietnam to benefit from global flows as its economy develops.
-This country is a darling of the Frontier Markets, given rapid growth, limited sociopolitical risk and economic orientation.
+Likewise, we see a meaningful opportunity for Vietnam to benefit from global flows as its economy develops.
+This country is a darling of the Frontier Markets, given rapid growth, limited sociopolitical risk, and economic orientation.
 Further, the market is both broad and deep, providing an attractive environment for active stock picking.

-Mozambique is a longer term story.
+Mozambique is a longer-term story.
 The country has significant growth potential over the long-term but is still in the early stages of its emergence.
 It remains nearly uninvestable given limited breadth and liquidity.

 Around Frontier Markets, Select Opportunity Exists